0xPolygon/polygon-docs/docs/tools/matic-js/get-started.md

 ```

 Once erc20 is initaited, you can call various methods that are available, like - `getBalance`, `approve`, `deposit` , `withdraw` etc.

-Let's see some of the API examples -

 #### `getBalance`